CodeYourFuture/curriculum/content/js2/blocks/one-pair/index.md

 }
 ```

-Now finally, we need to put them into an object.
+Now finally, we need to put them into the `queryParams` object.

-We could define an empty object `queryParameters`

 ```js {linenos=table,hl_lines=["5"],linenostart=1}
 function parseQueryString(queryString) {